 Employment & Job Training

-These organizations provide workforce development, training, and placement services to help individuals achieve self-sufficiency.
+These organizations provide workforce development, training, and placement services to help individuals move toward stability and self-sufficiency.

 Goodwill of Southern Nevada